-Connection: Always Connect to Satellite: The default configuration is always set to Automatic.
-This parameter is used within a satellite overlap region and allows the user to override the default satellite (selected by the terminal based upon elevation angle/GPS location) and select a different satellite.
+Connection: Always Connect to Satellite: The default configuration is set to Automatic.
+This parameter can be used in a satellite overlap region to override the default satellite (selected by the terminal based upon elevation angle/GPS location) and force the terminal to use a specific satellite.